slack-samples/deno-daily-channel-topic/README.md

 ### Trigger Configuration

 Prior to creating your triggers, open `/triggers/message_posted_event.ts`.
-Update the Channel_ids property and overwrite the "REPLACE_WITH_YOUR_CHANNEL_ID" value to be the channel ID of the channel you want your bot to respond in.
+Update the `channel_ids` property and overwrite the "REPLACE_WITH_YOUR_CHANNEL_ID" value to be the channel ID of the channel you want your bot to respond in.

 ### Static Trigger Creation

 You will need to create the triggers that will act as entrypoints into your workflows.
 Most are created during installation.
-You can deploy all of them by running
+You can deploy all of them by
+running:

 ```zsh
 $ for x in triggers/*.ts ; do slack triggers create --trigger-def $x; done
 ```

-or you can do so individually using
+You can also create each trigger individually by running:

 ```zsh
 $ slack triggers create --trigger-def triggers/[file_name].ts